ademcigdem/ZeroBankAutomationCucumberBDDFrameWork/README.md

-# ZeroBankAutomationCucumberBDDFrameWork
+# Zero Bank Automation CucumberBDD FrameWork

 Java 8 and Maven based created project using User Interface practice page

-The Project created base on the Cucumber Junit Test Framework structure.
+The Project created based on the Cucumber Junit Test Framework structure.

 Designing with the Sigleton Pattern and Page Object Pattern